 A powerful option here is the record count.
-In our example Space Cargo dataset this now means you can now plot the number of orders by day and then split that by category or destination.
+In our example Space Cargo dataset, this means you can now plot the number of orders by day and then split that by category or destination.

-To understand why my data is populated in the way it is when you view the field option it would be helpful at this stage to preview the structure of the original dataset.
+To understand why your data is populated in the way it is when you view the field option, it would be helpful at this stage to preview the structure of the original dataset.
 You can access this preview from the dataset options menu in the navigation bar.

 The preview looks like this: